mttcohack/Unleashing-Productivity-with-Copilot/README.md

 This hack will help you learn:

 - Create a quiz in Copilot Studio using your Microsoft account
-- Create a Microsoft Learn agent in Teams (using your organisational account)
+- Create an agent in Teams (using your organisational account)

 ## Success Criteria